Rick Ware Racing: Summer X Games

 Rick Ware Racing became interested in the crowd and excitement surrounding the X Games since its inception.
 In 2009, RWR finally took the step into the events with Women's Motocross rider, Sherri Cruse for X-Games 15.

 Cruse had captured the bronze medal in 2008 was highly favored in the event.
-With Circle K and Fastwax on board, Cruse stumbled early in the event and charged from last place to 4th in the shorted race due to a television schedule.
+With Circle K and Fastwax on board, Cruse stumbled early in the event and charged from last place to fourth in the shorted race due to a television schedule.

 Ware had faith in Cruse and went back to X-Games 15 in 2010 for the same event.
 Cruse had suffered an injury just weeks before the event and still completed the event after falling during the race.
-Cruse finished 8th.
+Cruse finished eighth.

 RWR returned to the X Games in 2011 with a new rider in the Women's Moto X, Vicki Golden.
 Golden had competed with RWR and Tuf Honda during the 2011 AMA Arenacross Series and gave her the nod for X Games 17.
 Vicki Golden grabbed the holeshot for the event and went on to win gold for the organizations first gold medal in the X Games.

 Other series

 Allison Legacy Series

 In 2012, Rick Ware Racing joined the Allison Legacy Series with Tyler Hill, the brother of Timmy Hill.
-Hill won the U.S. National Championship in 2009 and set a record of 10 wins in a season.
-His brother Tyler Hill won the championship in 2011 after winning 13 of 18 races.
+Hill won the U.S. National Championship in 2009 and set a record of ten wins in a season.
+His brother Tyler Hill won the championship in 2011 after winning thirteen of eighteen races.

+ARCA Menards Series

+In 2010, Rick Ware Racing fielded the No. 47 Chevrolet part-time in ARCA for Timmy Hill.

+In 2015, the team fielded the No. 10 Chevrolet for Garrett Smithley at Daytona.
+He finished 34th because of engine problems.

+In 2019, Rick Ware Racing partnered with Venturini Motorsports to field the No. 51 Toyota for Carson Ware at Kansas.

+In 2025, they would field the No. 51 Chevrolet for Carson at Bristol Motor Speedway in the ARCA/ARCA East combination race.